bamason2/ttc066-module/docs/lectures/Lectures.md

 ## Using Eigenvalues and Eigenvectors

 Formulating the state space representation of a system gives us the opportunity to understand some of its behaviour without running a simulation through eigen-analysis.
-This involves determining the eigenvalues and eigenvectors of the system which are derived from the $A$ matric in the state space formulation.
+This involves determining the eigenvalues and eigenvectors of the system which are derived from the $A$ matrix in the state space formulation.

-In this week we will look at what the eigenvalues and eigenvectors of a system can tell us about the characteristics of a dynamic system.
+In this lecture we will look at what the eigenvalues and eigenvectors of a system can tell us about the characteristics of a dynamic system.

 Download slides [here]({{ site.url }}/ttc066-module/lectures/Using Eigenvalues and Eigenvectors.pdf)